 Some variants of malware will turn on an Internet proxy server and hijack Windows DNS cache, which can prevent you from accessing the Internet or downloading tools required for malware removal.
 So, download a tool that is capable of fixing issues related to the Internet.
 Try MiniTool Box.

 Malicious software may change Windows Internet Explorer proxy settings, and these changes can prevent you from accessing Windows Update or any Microsoft Security sites.
-Reset the Internet Explorer proxy settings back to defaults using a Microsoft Fix It.
+Reset the proxy settings back to defaults.
 You may also want to run the IE Troubleshooter to reset all security settings to its defaults.